mzero/amidiminder/USER-GUIDE.md

 The man pages have more detailed information:

 * midiwala.1
-* amidiminder.1
+* midiminder.1
-* amidiminder-profile.5
+* midiminder-profile.5
-* amidiminder-daemon.8
+* midiminder-daemon.8

 ## Migrating from older versions

-Prior to 0.80 release, `amidiminder` simply read the profile at the fixed location `/etc/amidiminder.rules`.
+Prior to 0.80 release, `midiminder` simply read the profile at the fixed location `/etc/midiminder.rules`.
 If you have custom rules there, you should:

 1. Move that file someplace within your home directory.
 2. Edit it if needed (see below)
-3. Load it with `amidiminder load <your-file>`
+3. Load it with `midiminder load <your-file>`

 There is one breaking rule syntax change.
 Specifying a port by ALSA port id has changed: